WebberZone/top-10/readme.txt

 == Changelog ==

+= 2.4.2 =

+* Bug fixes:
+	* The plugin will no longer generate any notices if post author is missing

 = 2.4.1 =

 * Bug fixes:
 	* Fixes fatal error caused on installs which have versions below PHP5.6